ChrisSony/node-parse-client/README.md

          align="right" valign="top" alt="Promises/A+ logo" />
 </a>

-# Parse client for Node.js
+# Parse client for Node.js with promises